 A law enforcement officer may require you to identify yourself, but cannot require you to make statements or answer any questions.
 Any information you provide to the officer can (and probably will) be used if charges are filed against you at a later time.
 This is true even if you do not give a formal, signed “statement.”
 It is always better to decline to make any statements or answer a question until after you have consulted with a lawyer.

-You have a right to speak with an attorney.
+You have a right to speak with a Criminal Defense Attorney in Washington State.

 The police must advise you that you have a right to speak with an attorney as soon as practical after your arrest.
 If you request to speak with an attorney, the police may not ask you any questions about the incident until you have had an opportunity to speak with an attorney.